marcus-j-davies/node-red-contrib-zwave-dotnet/README.md

 # Installing
 If you are running on windows - ensure you have .net 4.5 installed, or mono for other platforms.

-Use Node Red's Manage Palette menu or alternatively....

-Within the .node-red directory, clone this repp
+Then Within the .node-red directory, clone this repository

 ```
 git clone https://github.com/marcus-j-davies/node-red-contrib-zwave-dot-net.git